dhamodharan99/DotNet/README.md

 Installation needs:
 https://sass-lang.com/install
 1. Install the nodejs.
-Then on command prompt run, npm install -g sass
+Then on command prompt run:

+npm install -g sass

-2. Use the following command for converting scss into css file. sass style.scss style.css
+2. Use the following command for converting scss into css file:

+sass style.scss style.css

 ************************************************************************************************************************************